I Didn’t in a Million Years Dream the Addict Was Me

-I did not ever in a million years dream the addict was me.
+I didn’t in a million years dream the addict was me.

 I had been depressed before, but I had never been below depression.
 I had contemplated suicide before, but I didn’t know that you could fall a step lower than suicide.
 Not caring if you lived or died was lower.
 Not even having the strength or will to commit suicide was lower.
 I didn’t know where to turn and, to be honest, wasn’t looking for a place to turn.
 I was just disappointed every time my eyes opened and I was still alive.

-Until finally, my sister found Narconon Louisiana.
-Narconon was different – not a 12 step program which I had failed at before.
-Yet I had little hope.
+Then finally, my sister found Narconon Louisiana.
+Narconon was different—not a 12 step program which I had failed at before.
+Yet, I had little hope.
 In fact, I remember telling my father to STOP trying to save me.
 I told him to accept I couldn’t be helped.
 My family would not give up; they refused to accept me as a lost cause.
 They asked me for one last thing and after having taken every last bit of dignity, money, hope and trust they had ever given me, I said yes to trying one more time.

-Ninteen miserable years, a destroyed family, more failed marriages and one long stint in jail later, I found myself at Narconon Louisiana.
+So, nineteen miserable years later, with a destroyed family, more failed marriages and one long stint in jail, I found myself at Narconon Louisiana.

-Its been almost three years since I took those first step to begin living as I was always meant to live; a responsible person capable of handling life.
-Not so much on life’s terms, but on mine.
-Because life doesn’t just happen anymore.
+It’s been almost three years since I took those first steps to begin living as I was always meant to live—a responsible person capable of handling life—not so much on life’s terms, but on mine.
+Because life doesn’t just “happen” anymore.